Gankare/portfolio/ScrapBattle/README.md

 ## *Expanding The Building System*

-We already had a working system for assembling parts, but it wasn’t optimized for the components we had.
-I spent most of my time improving the building system.
-Some parts can only be placed in specific locations, as shown in the picture below.
-I focused on making the parts fit together seamlessly using snap zones and creating prefabs for all components with the correct stats.
+We already had a basic system for assembling parts, but it wasn’t optimized for the components we were using.
+I spent most of my time refining the building system.
+Some parts can only be placed in specific locations — for example, wheels attach to the blue connectors while other parts go on the red ones, as shown in the picture below.
+I focused on making all parts fit together seamlessly using snap zones and created prefabs for each component with the correct stats.
 <table>
   <tr>
     <td><img src="/ScrapBattle/Images/Connections.png" width="500" height="450" /></td>